-Have plastic bags on hand that you can put over dirty gardening shoes.
+Have plastic bags on hand that you may cover your muddy gardening shoes if they are muddy.